Updated: Jan 18

 Finding and maintaining an ongoing relationship with NDIS participants are two very different things.
-To find participants, especially as a new business it is important to get the word out there so that people know they can come to you for your provider support.
-However, marketing alone won’t have participants opting to return for your services.
+To find participants, especially as a new business, it's important to get the word out there so participants know they can come to you for support.
+However, marketing alone isn't always enough to encourage participants to seek out (and return) for your services.
 If you want participants to come back, you need to create a safe and trusting environment with their best interests at the heart of your business.

 Step 1: Find Participants